RequestNetwork/requestNetwork/packages/lit-protocol-cipher/README.md

 # @requestnetwork/lit-protocol-cipher

-Lit Protocol Provider.
+Lit Protocol Provider for Request Network.

-`@requestnetwork/lit-protocol-cipher` is a typescript library part of the [Request Network protocol](https://github.com/RequestNetwork/requestNetwork).
+`@requestnetwork/lit-protocol-cipher` is a typescript library part of the [Request Network protocol](https://github.com/RequestNetwork/requestNetwork) that provides encryption and decryption capabilities using the Lit Protocol.

 ## Installation